Bodyless Block Propagation: TPS Fully Scalable Blockchain with Pre-Validation: Apply BBP in Ethereum

-Although compact block has the potential to reduce block transmission time, the performance of compact block propagation depends much on the matched-block probability---how well the transactions in the received block match with those contained in the local transaction pools of nodes.
-We measured the matched-block probability in Ethereum.
-The experimental setup is shown in Fig. \ref{MeaSetup}.
-When an Ethereum node receives a new transaction, it selects some of its neighbor nodes to forward the new transaction, and selects the remaining neighbor nodes to forward the transaction hash \cite{ethna}.
-If its neighbor nodes receive the transaction hash but the transaction is not in their local transaction pools, the neighbor nodes then request the transaction by sending the transaction hash to the node from which they received the transaction hash \cite{ethna}.
-Moreover, when an Ethereum node receives a new block, it performs the transaction pool reset \cite{ethna} to delete the transactions in the new block from its local transaction pool.
-Thus, if the neighbor nodes receive the transaction request after the transaction pool reset, they will not reply to any requests for the transactions included in this new block.
+As shown in our analysis, the matched-blockbody probability is important for our BBP and other compact-block-like protocols to reduce block transmission time.
+We measured the matched-blockbody probability in Ethereum.
+The experimental setup is similar to \cite{hcb}.
+In Ethereum, when a node receives a new transaction, it selects some of its neighbor nodes to forward the new transaction and selects the remaining neighbor nodes to forward the transaction hash \cite{ethna}.
+If its neighbor nodes receive the transaction hash but the transaction is not in their local transaction pools, the neighbor nodes then request the transaction by sending the transaction hash to the node from which they received the transaction hash.

-In our experiment, we set up a node called NetworkObserverNode, as shown in Fig. \ref{MeaSetup}.
-When NetworkObserverNode received a new block from one of its neighbor nodes (e.g., neighbor node 1 in Fig. \ref{MeaSetup}), it extracted all transactions in the block and converted all these transactions to a set of hashes.
-Then, it pretended to miss these transactions and requested them from all its neighbor nodes except the node from which it received the block (i.e., neighbor node 1 in Fig. \ref{MeaSetup}) using the transaction hashes.
-Once a neighbor node received a transaction request, it responded with the corresponding transaction stored in its local transaction pool.
+In our experiment, we set up a node called ObserverNode.
+When ObserverNode received a new block from one of its neighbor nodes, it extracted all transactions in the block and converted all these transactions to a set of hashes.
+It then pretended to miss these transactions and requested them from all its neighbor nodes except the node from which it received the block using the transactions' hashes.
+Once a neighbor received a transaction request, it responded with the corresponding transaction stored in its local transaction pool (i.e., matched transactions).
+Once a neighbor responded with all transactions in a block, it matched this blockbody.

-We saved all responses of the all neighbor nodes to NetworkObserverNode and measured the matched-block probability.
+We saved all responses of all neighbor nodes to ObserverNode and measured the matched-blockbody probability.
 In particular, we measured two statistics.
-The first is the transaction match rate defined as the ratio of the number of matched transactions to the total number of transactions in all recorded blocks.
-The second is the block match rate defined as the ratio of the number of completely matched blocks to the number of all recorded blocks.
-Here, we point out that if the hashes of all transactions in a block are not replied by a neighbor node, it means that this block has been received by this neighbor node and this neighbor node has performed a transaction pool reset.
-Therefore, we did not record this neighbor's responses to the transactions of this block in our statistics.
+The first is the matched-transaction rate defined as the ratio of the number of matched transactions to the total number of transactions in all recorded blocks.
+The second is the matched-blockbody rate defined as the ratio of the number of completely matched blockbodies to the number of all recorded blocks.